This article is part of a larger series on Business Financing.

-Current liabilities, also known as short-term liabilities, are the summation of a company’s debts, financial obligations, and accrued expenses that appear on its balance sheet and are due within twelve months.
-Examples of current liabilities include accounts payable, short-term loans, accrued expenses, taxes payable, unearned revenues, and current portions of long-term debt.
+Current liabilities, also known as short-term liabilities, are all of a company’s debts, financial obligations, and accrued expenses that appear on its balance sheet and are due within 12 months.
+Current liabilities include accounts payable (A/P), short-term loans, accrued expenses, unearned revenue, and current portions of long-term debts.

 Current Liabilities Formula

-Accounts payable are a company’s short-term financial obligations to its suppliers or creditors.
-Accounts payable are usually for purchases of goods and services on credit.
-Accounts payable have a credit balance on the balance sheet that will be debited once settled.
-They typically reflect vendor invoices that have been approved and processed but have not yet been paid.
+A/P are short-term financial obligations to suppliers or creditors.
+A/P are usually for the purchase of goods or services, and they reflect vendor invoices approved and processed but not yet paid.

-Accrued expenses are expenses that are recorded on a company’s balance sheets before they are paid.
-They are considered current liabilities because they are typically due within one year or less.
-Accrued expenses are usually periodic and recurring expenses such as salaries and wages, utilities, rent expense, interest expense, and more.
+Accrued expenses are recorded on a company’s balance sheet before they’re paid.
+Accrued expenses are typically periodic and recurring expenses such as salary, wages, utilities, rent expenses, and interest expenses.

 Current Portions of Long-Term Debts

-Other debts and payables include all other short-term liabilities that are payable within one year.
-This may include – but are not limited to – credit card debts, sales taxes payable, payroll taxes payable, dividends, customer deposits, bank overdrafts, salaries payable, and rent expense.
+All other debts that are payable within one year are considered current liabilities.
+This includes credit card debts, sales tax payable, payroll taxes payable, dividends, customer deposits, bank overdrafts, salaries payable, and rent expenses.

 How to Calculate Average Current Liabilities

-A company’s current liabilities are shown on its balance sheet.
-A company’s average current liabilities refer to the average value of a company’s short-term liabilities from the beginning balance sheet period to its ending period.
+A company’s average current liabilities are the average value of its short-term liabilities from the beginning balance sheet period to its end.

-To calculate the average current liability for a particular period, simply add the total value of current liabilities on the balance sheet for the beginning of the period to its total value at the end of the period, and then divide by 2.
-Below is the average current liabilities formula:
+To calculate the average current liabilities for a particular period, add the total value of current liabilities at the beginning of the period to the total value at the end of the period, then divide by two.

-(Total current liabilities at the beginning of the period + Total current liabilities at the end of the period) / 2
+(Total current liabilities at the beginning of period + Total current liabilities at the end of period) / 2 = Average current liabilities